 The Living Costs and Food Survey is being conducted by Office for National Statistics (ONS), the government's largest producer of statistics.

-We compile independent information about the UK's society and economy, which provides evidence for policy- and decision-making and for directing resources to where they are needed most.
+We compile independent information about the UK's society and economy, which provides evidence for policy and decision-making and for directing resources to where they are needed most.

+The ONS also plan and run the census in England and Wales.
 The 10-yearly census, measures of inflation, the national accounts, and population and migration statistics are some of our highest-profile outputs.Back to table of contents

 To reflect the importance we place on your assistance, a gift voucher will be sent to each adult person interviewed who also completes their diary.

 Children, aged 7 to 15 years, who complete the diary will also receive a small gift voucher.Back to table of contents

 Our work is very important and we need your help to make our studies successful.
 Every year about half a million people help us by taking part in our studies.
 No-one has to take part if they do not want to, but for us to paint an accurate picture of our society, it is vital that we interview as many people as possible, from all walks of life.Back to table of contents

 Yes, UK legislation allows us to collect and process your data to produce statistics for the public good.

 Your information will be treated as confidential as directed by the Code of Practice for Statistics.
 It will only be held for as long as it is being used for producing statistics.
 The statistics produced will not identify you or anyone in your household.

 Survey information is also provided to other government departments, approved organisations and approved researchers for statistical purposes only.
 Details on who can access this information can be found on the approved organisations and government departments page and the approved researchers page.
 All statistics produced will be subject to the Code and the same standards of protection will be applied to your data at all times.Back to table of contents